-(2) In addition to any other right to recovery provided in [sections 21, 75, and 87], the authority has the same right to recover the reasonable value of benefits from a collateral source as provided to the department of social and rehabilitation services in Title 52, chapters 2 and 4.
+(2) In addition to any other right to recovery provided in [sections 21, 75, and 87], the department has the same right to recover the reasonable value of benefits from a collateral source as provided in Title 53, chapters 2 and 4.

 NEW SECTION.
 Section 26.
 Collateral source services first.
-If a collateral source is exempt from subrogation or the obligation to reimburse the health security system as provided in [sections 22 and 87] the authority may require that an individual who is entitled to medical services from the source shall first seek those services from that source.
+If a collateral source is exempt from subrogation or the obligation to reimburse the health security system as provided in [sections 22 and 87] the department may require that an individual who is entitled to medical services from the source shall first seek those services from that source.